To book, click your preferred date

 From £250.00 Per room per nightSee Offer Details...

 Longhirst Hall is set amidst 75 acres of landscaped gardens, woodland and grounds, 2 miles from the A1.
-The original building has an imposing exterior, offering contemporary accommodation, a Spa and a great restaurant.
+The original building has an imposing exterior, offering 4 star quality public areas - restaurant, lounge, bar and spa, alongside 3 star accommodation with garden views.
 Within its grounds there are extensive facilities including six floodlit all-weather tennis courts; two cricket grounds; floodlit all-weather hockey and football pitches; two 18-hole golf courses (with one championship course); woodland trails; and lawn croquet.

 Longhirst Hall is 2 miles from the A1 main road, close to Morpeth and 15 miles north of Newcastle upon Tyne.
 There are rail and bus stations in Morpeth, with a regular service to Newcastle.

-Built by renowned local architect John Dobson, the main building of Longhirst Hall Hotel was originally a nineteenth century Georgian mansion with the modern bedrooms added later to the property.
-Each bedroom features, amongst other things, free Wi-Fi internet access, satellite TV, a writing desk, and a separate bath and shower, with disabled-equipped rooms available.
+Built by renowned local architect John Dobson, the main building of Longhirst Hall Hotel was originally a nineteenth century Georgian mansion with the bedroom block added later to the property.
+Each bedroom features, amongst other things, free Wi-Fi internet access, satellite TV, a writing desk, and a separate bath with shower, with disabled-equipped rooms available.
 All rooms are non-smoking.